billti/billti.github.io/_posts/2022-01-30-blob-streaming.md

 0
 ```

-One thing to keep in mind is that the response to a range request is guaranteed to be for that range.
+One thing to keep in mind is that the response to a range request is not guaranteed to be for that range.
 Per the spec, it's perfectly valid for the server it ignore the `Range` header and return the full
 resource in a `200 - OK` response.